 Any person who holds local, county, state or federal elected office and is an enrolled Democrat in Lewiston shall be a member of this Committee ex officio with full rights and voting privileges; and,

 Any vote to add new members to the Committee shall occur at the end of a meeting as the last item prior to adjournment.

 IV TENURE The term of office of all committee members shall expire upon the selection of the successor Committee at the biennial municipal caucus.

 V OFFICERS The officers of the Committee shall consist of a Chair, a Vice Chair, a Secretary, a Treasurer, and such other officers as the Committee deems necessary.
 A Secretary-Treasurer is also permitted by these bylaws.
 All officers shall be members of the Executive Committee.
 All officers shall be members of the Committee and shall be elected by a majority vote of the Committee’s members.
 In the event three or more candidates contest an election for one of the officer positions, the election shall be held using successive runoff elections, eliminating the candidate who receives the fewest votes until one candidate has a majority.
-Election of officers may be held at a regular or special Committee meeting convened with proper notice as defined by these bylaws, or at the biennial municipal caucus.
+The regular election of officers shall be held at the first meeting in each odd-numbered year.
+Special elections may be held at a regular or special Committee meeting convened with proper notice as defined by these bylaws, or at the biennial municipal caucus.